icyJoseph/wasm-aes-soft/README.md

 # Wasm AES128

-Thin wrapper around aes-soft.
+Thin wrapper around [aes-soft](https://docs.rs/crate/aes-soft/0.3.3).
 Implements encrypt and decrypt functions.

 Blocks to encode must have length of 16 bytes.

+## Build

 To build, use `wasm-pack build`.

-## Usign with Deno
+## Using with Deno

+After running `wasm-pack build`, a `pkg/` directory is created on your project root.

-In the output from `wasm-pack build` there's a javascript file with a header:
+Inside this directory there's a javascript file `wasm_aes_soft_bg.js` which starts with:

 ```javascript
 import * as wasm from "./wasm_aes_soft_bg.wasm";
 ```

-Replace it with:
+Replace that line these lines:

 ```javascript
 const binary = await Deno.readFile("./wasm_aes_soft_bg.wasm");